FlorianMoga/AI_Domain_Models/README.md

 ```

 And start the main.py .
-You will soon get to see a line in the terminal similar to ""
+You will soon get to see a line in the terminal similar to "Running on http://127.0.0.1:8000/"  .
+The last number is the flask port that we will use later.

 Use ngrok(https://ngrok.com/download) to forward localhost